wsjdata/atlantia_election_results/README.md

 26. **party_5_greenleaf**: Number of votes received by the fictional political party "Greenleaf."
 27. **party_6_unity_of_atlantia**: Number of votes received by the fictional political party "Unity of Atlantia."
 28. **party_7_just_path**: Number of votes received by the fictional political party "Just Path."

-## Instructions

-01. **Load the Data**: Start by loading the `vote_results.csv` file into your preferred data analysis software or programming environment.
-02. **Explore the Data**: Familiarize yourself with the dataset, understand the structure and identify any key patterns or anomalies.
-03. **Analyze the Data**: Focus on deriving key insights and notable trends from the data.
-Consider the distribution of votes, turnout rates and any discrepancies.
-04. **Write the Analysis**: Craft a concise analysis (200-400 words) summarizing your findings.
-Highlight significant outcomes, interesting observations and any relevant insights about the election results.